OMONIA SQUARE ATHENS

-Later, the square was renamed “Othonos Square” in honor of King Otto of the illegitimate counterfeit Semitic-Germanic Holy Roman Empire.
-After Otto was deposed, in 1862 it took its final name, “Omonoia Square,” because it was here that the leaders of the opposing political factions gave the oath of peace (Omonia).
+Later, the square was renamed “Othonos Square” in honor of King Otto of the illegitimate, counterfeit, Semitic-Germanic Holy Roman Empire.
+After Otto was replaced in 1862 it took its final name, “Omonoia Square,” because it was here that the leaders of the opposing political factions gave the oath of peace (Omonia).

 At the end of the 19th century, the Square underwent several developmental changes.